 I’m going to tell you the full story of how Ashlee and I got stranded with nowhere to stay on the completely deserted streets of Salento at 3am later in this article, but a quick tip if you’re skim-reading: taking the overnight bus is not a good idea!

-Read more about Colombia: A Guide to Neighbourhoods in Medellin for Tourists & Locals
+🇨🇴 Recommended Reading: A Guide to Neighbourhoods in Medellin for Tourists & Locals

 How to Buy Your Ticket from Medellin to Salento

 There are several bus companies that run the direct bus line from Medellin to Salento, but the only one that is available to buy online, which is of course the fastest way to book your ticket, is Flota Occidental.
-I will run through the bus companies in the next section, but if you want to book your ticket online this is your only option.
+I will run through the bus companies in the next section, but if you want to book your ticket online then this is your only option.

 Anyway, if you want to go with a different bus company, there are others that offer this route, but you have to physically go to the bus station in Medellin to buy your ticket.
 There are several bus stations in Medellin, but the one with buses going south (i.e. to Salento) is called Terminal del Sur.
 If you want to buy your ticket and travel on the same day, it’s a good idea to arrive early.
 You’ll likely get the cheapest prices and the biggest variety of departure times by doing it this way, but you have the added inconvenience of either going to the bus station twice, or risking not getting a ticket if you buy right before you travel.